 A blood clot is a blockage of a healthy vessel that can lead to a variety of problematic situations.
 This may happen in any blood vessel and must be taken care of immediately.
-This problem usually affects obese but people suffering from other clinical conditions can also cause it and result in a very dangerous situation.
+This problem usually affects obese people, but those suffering from other clinical conditions can also cause it and result in a very dangerous situation.
 If the clot is not cured, it may require surgery or even amputation of a limb.
-There are many home remedies to reduce blood clots and its always beneficial for patients at high risk to use these to stay active and healthy, either as a treatment or a preventative method.
+There are many home remedies to reduce blood clots and it’s always beneficial for patients at high risk to use these to stay active and healthy, either as a treatment or a preventative method.

 Blood clotting consists of a mass of red blood cells and other components of cells that clump together at the site of injuries and stop the blood flow in the vessel.
-After being injured, it is important for to prevent as much blood loss as possible.
+After being injured, it is important for you to prevent as much blood loss as possible.
 However, if this injury happens to a healthy blood vessel that is flowing, it may cause a sudden blockage of blood flow.
 This is called as emboli, which occurs rarely but is often dangerous and can lead to tissue damage and even death.

 Blood flow can be blocked at several blood vessel sites and may cause different clinical conditions.
 The specific sites or arteries are explained below, as well as the related diseased condition to each variety.

 Coronary artery blockage causes Coronary Thrombosis

 Limb vessel blockage results in Deep Vein Thrombosis (DVT)

 Any other vein that becomes blocked leads to Peripheral Venous Disorder

 Causes of Blood Clots

 Blood clots may be caused by missing components in the blood system, plaque formation in the arteries (atherosclerosis), genetic factors, smoking, high blood pressure, diabetes, heart disease, cholesterol, obesity, sickle cell anemia, liver diseases, injury, and old age.